Why you need to have an HR philosophy to really make a differenceby

 HR is more than a service provider

-This is one of the reasons I get frustrated when I hear HR teams describe themselves as a service provider.
+This is one of the reasons I get frustrated when I hear HR teams describe themselves as service providers.
 The implication is that they simply implement a service on behalf of a business, that they don’t have an angle of their own.
 HR needs an angle.
 It needs to stand for something.

 All too often though I speak to HR professionals about their philosophy and they look at me with a blank expression.
 Some will repeat some basic clichés about the value of people and that they like being helpful.
 A very few have a solid, well-articulated perspective born out of their experience rather than a repetition of the conventional thinking that dominates our industry.